Harkool/MAPLE/README.md

   `Data/motif_reference.csv`.
 - Downloadable CSV results and FASTA output for valid sequences.

+The Streamlit interface can be tested using `examples/example_input.csv`.

 Functional prediction is only run for sequences that pass the AMP screening threshold.
 Sequences that do not pass AMP screening keep AMP-level results and descriptor fields, but functional activity columns are left unavailable.